marcnewport/adapt-image-resize/README.md

 # adapt-image-resize
-npm cli to resize images in a directory to the standard [Adapt](https://github.com/adaptlearning/adapt_framework) sizes
+npm cli to resize images in a directory to the standard [Adapt framework](https://github.com/adaptlearning/adapt_framework) sizes

 ## Installation